 The Institute of the Arts and Sciences, in collaboration with the Mary Porter Sesnon Art Gallery and the Center for Creative Ecologies, is proud to announce the opening reception for Forest Law, an exhibition by artist-researcher Ursula Biemann and architect Paulo Tavares.

 Ursula Biemann and Paulo Tavares

 Mary Porter Sesnon Art Gallery

-Extended remarks by art historian and theorist TJ Demos at 6:15 p.m.
+Extended remarks by art historian and theorist T.J.
+Demos at 6 p.m.

 The opening is FREE and open to the public.

 Ursula Biemann is an artist, researcher and video essayist based in Zurich.
-Biemann’s work is invested in exploring the uneven resource distribution, climate change and ecologies of oil and water as principles of planetary organization of power.
+Biemann’s work explores uneven resource distribution, climate change, and the ecologies of oil and water as principles of the planetary organization of power.
 Paulo Tavares is an architect and urbanist whose work deals with the visual and spatial politics of territorial conflicts and climate change in the Amazon and other frontiers across the third world.
-Tavares is based in Quito.
+Tavares is based in Quito, Ecuador.